 In the same vein, where GDPR has enhanced the trust aspect between a compliant company and its customers, the ePrivacy Regulations need embracing.
 Proactive companies, and marketers in particular, who ensure they show transparency about the consumer data they collect or track will surely gain the trust of their customers.

 Areas for more stringent restrictions are those concerning cookies.
 Cookies are fundamental for marketing companies who are driven explicitly by displaying advertising, retargeting and paid search campaigns.
 As they provide invaluable information on what products consumers are looking at.
 Buying cookie-based advertising accounts for 43% of marketers with this figure likely to drop due to the cookies restrictions under the ePrivacy Regulation.
 Ultimately, the ePrivacy Regulation provides individuals more choice as to specific cookie preferences through the requirement for consent.

 The digital era has impacted profoundly on how people communicate with each other.
-Statistics show that communicating via app-based software such as Facebook, Messenger and WhatsApp have increased dramatically over the past five years.
-The EU via the ePrivacy Regulation will put the same stringent requirements and standards of care as those placed upon the giant telecommunication providers.
+Statistics show that communicating via app-based software such as Facebook, Messenger and WhatsApp have increased over the past five years.
+The EU will put the same requirements of care as those placed upon the giant telecommunication providers.
 As a result, any data collected via these apps including telephone numbers, location information, IP addresses, require the exact level of protection as afforded by the conglomerates, including obtaining consent to retain data no longer needed.
 Without consent, data is deleted or anonymized.

 Technological advances are on the rise with AI machine learning and communications collecting, storing and sharing valuable information.
 Therefore, it is crucial to ensure the safekeeping of that data and ensure compliance with regulations.